 There may be circumstances where a member requires work done on their home which necessitates a licensed electrical contractor to get behind the home's SREC-owned meter (for example, standby generator hookup, GenerLink install, pipe mast or meter pan replacement, siding work, etc.).
 Per our Tariff for Electric Service, it is the member's responsibility in these situations to notify the Cooperative.
 SREC can provide Disconnect/Reconnect service to allow your electrician to complete their work on your home.

 Disconnect/Reconnect service is provided for free for our members and can be scheduled with three days notice by calling our office at 973-875-5101.
 Our technicians are available to perform this service from 8 am to 2:30 pm, Monday through Friday.
-No member or electrician is authorized to remove or tamper with any meter belonging to Sussex Rural Electric Cooperative.
+No member or electrician is authorized to remove or tamper with any meter belonging to Sussex Rural Electric Cooperative without express approval from the Cooperative.
 Members will be held liable for any damages to Cooperative equipment.